lsst/LDM-135/index.rst

 scan rating allows flexibility to work with data sets with schemas different than that of LSST.

-Since scan are not limited to specific tables, and it is impossible to predict how long an individual query will take, a separate scan for queries that could take more than twelve hours may be needed.
-The worker may need to be able to identify user queries too slow for the current scheduler and move them to a different scheduler based on the time it takes to complete tasks for that user query.
+Since scans are not limited to specific tables, complicated joins could occur in user queries that could take more than twelve hours to process.
+The worker may also need to be able to identify user queries that are too slow for the current scheduler based on the time it takes to complete tasks for that query.
+This indicates there may be a need for a scheduler to handle queries with very long run times.

 .. [#] This includes all ``Object``-related tables, e.g.,
    ``Object_Extra``, ``Object_Periodic``, ``Object_NonPeriodic``,